 Stumbling upon SVG files on the web?
 You can view it on your browser directly, without having to download it beforehand.

 Apart from browsers, SVG files can also be opened using various graphic design software.
-Adobe Illustrator, in particular, can both create/edit and open SVG files.
+GIMP or Adobe Illustrator, in particular, can both create/edit and open SVG files.
 Other software in Adobe family products like Photoshop, InDesign, and Animate can also do the job, as long as the SVG Kit for Adobe CS plug-in is installed.

 Editing SVG Files